seanp97/Javascript-Simple-Slider/readme.md

 If you would like your next & previous buttons alligned inside the image call the ButtonInlineSlider() method like slider.ButtonInlineSlider();
 This will add a class to align with image with a bit of CSS.
 Override any styles that you wish to change.

+If you would like the dots centered horizontally call the DotsCenter() method like so... slider.DotsCenter();

 If you want include text over your image add the slider-text attribute in the HTML like so.
 The slider-position attribute will place the text in 1 of 5 positions.